CalebdhKU/EECS-348-Group03-Project/docs/Deliverable2_SoftwareRequirementsSpec.md

 ### 2.1.1 System Interfaces

+The Arithmetic Expression Evaluator interfaces with the following external components:
+* __User (via Command-Line Interface)__: The system accepts a single-line arithmetic expression entered through standard input and returns either the evaluated result or an appropriate error message through standard output.
+* __Operating System__: The system relies on the host operating system to manage input/output operations and program execution.

+The system does not interface with external databases, network services, or third-party applications.

 ### 2.1.2 User Interfaces

+The system provides a text-based Command-Line Interface (CLI).
+User interaction shall follow this process:
+1. The user enters an arithmetic expression as a single line of text.
+2. The system processes the expression.
+3. The system displays:
+   * The computed numerical result if the expression is valid.
+   * A clear and descriptive error message if the expression is invalid.

+The interface shall be simple, readable, and easy to use.
+No graphical user interface (GUI) is required for this version of the system.

 ### 2.1.3 Hardware Interfaces

+The system does not require specialized hardware.
+The software shall operate on standard computing hardware, including:
+* Desktop computers
+* Laptop computers
+The system requires:
+* A keyboard for input
+* A monitor for output

+No external devices or hardware integrations are required.

 ### 2.1.4 Software Interfaces

+The system shall be implemented in C++ and shall rely on:
+* The C++ Standard Library (e.g., input/output streams, strings, containers, stacks).
+* A standard C++ compiler (e.g., g++, clang++, or MSVC).
+* A desktop operating system such as Windows, macOS, or Linux.

+The system does not require external libraries, databases, web services, or network connectivity.

 ### 2.1.5 Communication Interfaces